winspool/abseil.github.io_me/docs/cpp/guides/synchronization.md

 The variants `LockWhenWithTimeout()` and `AwaitWithTimeout()` allow a thread to wait either for a condition to become true or for some time to elapse.
-They each return `true` iff the condition is true:
+They each return `true` if the condition is true:

 ```cpp
 if (mu.LockWhenWithTimeout(Condition(f, &cond_expr), 1000 /*ms*/)) {